AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 One of the major values, however, of understanding how the tools, libraries, and frameworks we use work is we can ***make good, informed architectural decisions***.

-For example, there's been confusion in the NextJS world on the benefits of RSCs.
+For example, there's been confusion in the Next.js world on the benefits of RSCs.
 There's a <a href="https://github.com/vercel/next.js/discussions/42170"> pretty extraordinary discussion</a> on the next.js code repository about the <code>__next_f()</code> function.

 Devs who started to use RSCs discovered that there was duplicated data being passed to this function in <code>script</code> tags at the bottom of their pages.
 Some asked why it was there and if it could be turned off.